-It is really difficult for most people - myself included - to resolve disagreements among Greek scholars regarding the meaning of a Greek verb which appears in this particular form only in Matthew 5.
+It is really difficult for most people-myself included-to resolve disagreements among Greek scholars regarding the meaning of a Greek verb which appears in this particular form only in Matthew 5.
+And I surely don't have the resources to check Collier's work.
 However, Collier mounts a significant body of evidence that the verb should not be translated in the passive.
 And certainly Collier has nearly all the translations on his side.

 On the other hand, as Edwards points out, Jesus uses the active form of the verb in Matthew 5:27-28.
 Why would Jesus change to the passive form in verses 31-32 unless he intended a different meaning?
-When Jesus quotes the Ten Commandments, "commit adultery" is invariably in the active voice.